pyeve/Eve.NET/README.md

 Cross platform
 --------------
-Written and maintained by the same author of the Eve Framework, Eve.NET is delivered as a portable library (PCL) which runs seamlessly on Xamarin.iOS, Xamarin.Android, Windows Phone 8.1 and Windows 8, .NET45.
-We use Eve.NET internally to power our iOS, Web and Windows applications.
+Eve.NET is delivered as a .NET Standard 1.1 package, which makes it compatible with a [wide range][10] of operating systems and .NET Platforms.

 Usage
 -----